 It's crucial to understand the supercardioid pattern's back lobe.
 Knowing that the rear lobe is 10 dB less sensitive than the on-axis response enables us to make better decisions about where to place supercardioid condenser microphone.

-Keep in mind that a microphone's back lobe often has different characteristics at different frequencies.
+Keep in mind that the back lobe of supercardioid shotgun microphone often has different characteristics at different frequencies.
 Therefore, even while the perfect supercardioid microphone has a 10 dB difference in the sensitivity at 0° and 180°, it isn't always a perfect 10 dB difference at all frequencies.